 One day I chose the Hunchback tape for a “positively challenging movie day” assignment at the high school where I was routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys because of how we stand up on social issues and “challenge authority”) – but the teacher said the dialogue was above the level of English understood by the

 bullies class, so next time please bring something more appropriate to their level.
 Right!
 I’ll let you debate the wisdom of such politics, if there’s any.
 Anyway, I fared better a bit further away, oh like Japan!
 They didn’t understand English there either but, somehow, in that context it wasn’t a problem.
 I used my drawing to create cultural bridges, and the timing made it so that Gypsy Esmeralda became that bridge.

 And finally, in August 2012, I got to explore the architectural legacy which had until then been only an idea in a book of fiction.
 Most people skip these descriptions because the action is more appealing, and I was no exception there.
-Because I hadn’t found the key yet: “I think, therefore I am… a beastie myself!”
+Because I hadn’t found the key yet: “I think, therefore I am… an emotional beastie!”